Donate

 Incarcerated Women and Girls

 Research on female incarceration is critical to understanding the full consequences of mass incarceration and to unraveling the policies and practices that lead to their criminalization.
-The female incarcerated population stands over six times higher than in 1980.
+The female incarcerated population stands over seven times as high than in 1980.

 Related to: Gender Justice, Youth Justice, Incarceration

 Though many more men are in prison than women, the rate of growth for female imprisonment has been twice as high as that of men since 1980.
-There are approximately 976,000 women under the supervision of the criminal justice system.
+As of 2023, over 1 million women are under the supervision of the criminal legal system.

-• Between 2000 and 2021, the rate of imprisonment in state and federal prisons declined by 70% for Black women, while the rate of imprisonment for white women rose by 12%.
+• Between 2000 and 2023, the rate of imprisonment declined by 69% for Black women, while the rate of imprisonment for white women rose by 18%.
+For Latina women, the rate of imprisonment has declined 15% between 2000 and 2023.

 Source: Prisoners Series.
 Washington, DC: Bureau of Justice Statistics